TormStorm/jagex-launcher-linux/README.md

 ### Game Clients

-All of the third-party clients are pre-installed<br>
+The official clients can be played by download them from the Jagex Launcher<br>
-You can play the official clients by download them from the Jagex Launcher<br>
+All of the officially approved third party clients are automatically installed<br>

 ### Steam Deck